An estimated 1 in 12 Montanans and 28,400 children experience food insecurity.

 - Individuals experiencing food insecurity have increased rates of both physical and mental health challenges.

-Hungry in Montana
+Hunger in Montana

 Hunger is directly related to the larger problem of economic insecurity in our state.
 Low wages, job loss, and insufficient fixed incomes leave many families unable to keep food on the table while trying to afford the rising costs of housing, child care, and medical care.